Deaconlakes/alx-pre_course/README.md

-My first readme edit from github
+My soft Readme as SE at alx